-The financial statements of the Authority for the Fiscal Year ended June 30, 2010, included in APPENDIX B of this Remarketing Memorandum have been audited by Vavrinek, Trine, Day & Co., LLP, independent auditors, as stated in their report therein.
-Vavrinek, Trine, Day & Co., LLP was not requested to consent to the inclusion of its report in APPENDIX B, nor has it undertaken to update its report or to take any action intended or likely to elicit information concerning the accuracy, completeness or fairness of the statements made in this Remarketing Memorandum, and no opinion is expressed by Vavrinek, Trine, Day & Co., LLP with respect to any event subsequent to the date of its report.
-The Authority represents that there has been no material adverse change in its financial position since June 30, 2010.
+The financial statements of the Authority for the Fiscal Year ended June 30, 2010, included in APPENDIX B of this Official Statement have been audited by Vavrinek, Trine, Day & Co., LLP, independent auditors, as stated in their report therein.
+Vavrinek, Trine, Day & Co., LLP was not requested to consent to the inclusion of its report in APPENDIX B, nor has it undertaken to update its report or to take any action intended or likely to elicit information concerning the accuracy, completeness or fairness of the statements made in this Official Statement, and no opinion is expressed by Vavrinek, Trine, Day & Co., LLP with respect to any event subsequent to the date of its report.